tanyalrogers/RREAS/README.md

 #> 17523          0  NA    NA     0         NA    NA       NA
 ```

-Note that if you are combining distributions across tows, they will need
+Note that if you are combining distributions across hauls, they will
-to be weighted by the total number of individuals caught.
-This is most
+need to be weighted by the total number of individuals caught.
+This is
-easily done by binning the lengths and summing the expansion factors.
+most easily done by binning the lengths and summing the expansion
+factors.

 ``` r
 library(ggplot2)